-There may be several named insured parties.
-On a residential policy, the named insured are usually a married couple or an individual, but on a commercial policy, any number of parties could be listed depending on the ownership structure of the business or property.
-It is not uncommon that disputes under a commercial insurance policy center on who and what was covered.
-Make sure you understand exactly who and what is covered under your commercial insurance policy.
+Depending on the type of policy, there may be several named insured parties.
+In a residential policy, the named insured are usually a married couple or an individual.
+In a commercial policy, however, any number of parties could be listed depending on the ownership structure of the business or property.
+It is not uncommon for legal disputes about a commercial insurance policy to center around who and what was covered.

-While most residential policies are written by insurance companies admitted and fully licensed to conduct the business of insurance within the state, most commercial policies are now written by surplus lines insurers.
+While most residential policies are written by insurance companies admitted and fully licensed to conduct the business of insurance within Texas, surplus lines insurers write most commercial policies.
 Surplus lines insurers are not admitted in the state in which they are doing business, and are generally either loosely regulated or unregulated by the department of insurance.
-They are not backed by a state guarantee fund in the event they become insolvent, and often are just a fronting scheme for unauthorized offshore reinsurers who carry the real risk without any regulation or oversight.
-Buyers of commercial surplus lines insurance need to be very aware of what they are getting themselves into, and what the risks may be.
+Surplus lines insurers are also not backed by a state guarantee fund in the event they become insolvent.
+These plans can thus sometimes involve dangerous schemes wherein unauthorized offshore reinsurers carry the real risk without any regulation or oversight.

-Commercial insurance claims are often much more complex than residential claims because the policies are often tailored to each business.
+Commercial insurance claims are often much more complex than residential claims because the policies that govern them are tailored to each business.
 Regardless of which coverage you choose for your commercial insurance, you have the right to hire an attorney to assist you with commercial insurance claims.
 The attorneys at Raizner Slania can examine your insurance policy to determine your available coverage and any payments you may be owed.
-If your commercial insurance claim has been denied, delayed, or undervalued, contact us today for a free consultation.
+If you believe your commercial insurance claim has been denied, delayed, or undervalued, contact us today for a free consultation.